-This interdisciplinary methodology uses the lens of human rights to help teachers and students understand how an event like the Holocaust was possible, how the propaganda functioned and how the rights of Jewish people - and people belonging to other groups - were taken away progressively.
+When we look at the past through the lens of human rights, we can better understand how an event like the Holocaust was possible, how the propaganda functioned and how the rights of Jewish people - and people belonging to other groups - were taken away progressively.
 At the same time, through the lens of the Holocaust, we can understand that today we need to take action when human rights are violated or at risk of being violated for members of any group living in our societies.
 This methodology develops students' critical thinking and their ability to challenge populist messages that are becoming prevalent in European societies and elsewhere in the world.
 It raises their awareness about the unfair treatment of various groups in their society and about the need to take action.